english-blog/english-blog.github.io/_posts/2013-09-29-blueprint-for-life-find-yours.md

 ### How to list your Blueprint?

 List down all the values, practices or rituals that you live by.
 If you have never thought about your own set of values, you may need a little help.
 Imagine or think about your one complete day, from the moment you wake up till you go back to sleep.
 Slowly think about every single event that happens in your day.
 Do you see a pattern?.
 Do you see yourself doing the same thing again and again?.
-Do you see yourself behaving to the similar situation in the same way or different way each time?.
+Do you see yourself behaving to a similar situation in the same way or different way each time?.
 Write them down.

 Imagine the happiest or the toughest situation in your life.
 Did you react in a way that you wanted to react or did you react to your will?.
 Did you stand for what you felt right or succumbed to the situation?.
 Do you have any goal?.
 Will you do anything to achieve that goal or only the things that you feel right?.
 Do you want to serve the people?.
 How do you react to your relationships?.
 You take some relationships for granted, like your mom & dad?.
 How are you when you are with friends and compare that you being with strangers.